Ugocode/portfolio/README.md

 ![](Portfoliopage.png)

-All the sites in this portfolio project I have done and more.
+All sites listed in this portfolio project and more were made by my humble self.

-The site is articulately made with great precision.
+The sites were articulately made with great precision.

 # File guide:
 jobs : the app for placing jobs done